Part IV: Should I Bring a Personal Injury Case?

 - Communicate actively and aggressively with the insurance company to achieve appropriate financial recovery;

-- Litigate the case through trial where necessary to obtain full and fair compensation.
+- Litigate the case through a trial where necessary to obtain full and fair compensation.

 Even after providing all of these services, we only get paid if we collect money for you.
 This is because we work on a contingency fee basis, which means that we take a percentage of the money we collect for you on the condition that you do not have to pay us any money upfront.
 We also generally front litigation expenses.
 Simply put, you do not have to pay to talk to us.